Thurlton Village Community Shop FAQs

 Can I help in other ways?

 Yes.
 You do not have to be a shareholder to help.
 Straightforward donations, however large or small, are always very gratefully received.
 Volunteers to help in the shop are very welcome or, if you have produce to sell or skills that could be put to good use, please let us know.
-We have produced a questionnaire to help us improve the shop and make sure it is meeting the needs of the community so please complete this if you can.
-There is always a suggestions box in the shop and you can also leave feedback via the website suggestion box.
+You can leave feedback via the website suggestion box.
 Most of all please continue to support the shop with your custom.